Worldbirds.com is user-supported. We may earn a commission when users buy via links on our website. More info

 9. Lure hummingbirds with the right plants

-To maintain their supercharged metabolism, hummingbirds need to feed every 10 to 15 minutes just to survive (4).
-This means visiting between 1000 and 2000 flowers per day, so fill your yard with native flowering plants, vines, shrubs, and trees to attract more birds to your yard.
+To maintain their supercharged metabolism, hummingbirds need to feed nearly constantly just to survive.
+This means visiting between 1,000 and 2,000 flowers per day, so fill your yard with native flowering plants, vines, shrubs, and trees to attract more birds to your yard.

-Some of the most common hummingbird attracting plants include bee balm, honeysuckle, cardinal flower, sage, and Mandevilla.
+Some of the most common hummingbird attracting plants include bee balm, honeysuckle, cardinal flower, sage, and mandevilla.
+But the important thing is choosing flowers that are native to your region and pollinator-friendly.
+These will be the best flowers for attracting hummingbirds in the long term.

 hummingbirds

-Regional lists of bird-friendly native plants for your area can be found online as well as utilizing local resources (5).
-Native plants are not only healthier for the environment, but provide much more nectar than hybrids or exotics.
+Regional lists of bird-friendly native plants for your area can be found online as well as utilizing local resources.
+Native plants are not only healthier for the environment, but often provide much more nectar than hybrids or exotics.

 10. Keep your feeders clean inside and outside